 Telephone +687 272 414

 Consular email: firstname.lastname@example.org

-In a consular emergency if you are unable to contact the above Consulate-General or Consulate, you can contact the 24-hour Consular Emergency Centre in Australia on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you are unable to contact the Consulate-General or Consulate in a consular emergency, contact the 24-hour Consular Emergency Centre in Australia on +61 2 6261 3305, or 1300 555 135 within Australia.